att-innovate/qnetdes/docs/demos/middle-man.rst

             self.qsend(alice.name, [i])
             self.qsend(bob.name, [i+1])

-Now, we will create Agent Alice, Eve, and Bob.
+Now, we will create agent Alice, Eve, and Bob.
 Alice will operate on her bell state pair from Charlie based on the classical bits she wishes to send to Bob.
-Then, she will send her qubit to Bob, but unknowingly the qubit is intercepted by Agent Eve.
+Then, she will send her qubit to Bob, but unknowingly the qubit is intercepted by Eve.
 Eve is an intruder, and simply measures the intercepted information, before retransmitting the qubit on to the target agent, Bob.
 Bob will then convert back to the computational basis using a Controlled-Not (:math:`\textbf{CNOT}`) and a Hadamard (:math:`\textbf{H}`) gate and measure each qubit from Charlie and Alice, with Alice's qubit tampered with by Eve.